Programs

 More details about this option are available on the application.

 • Fellows will begin the program with a virtual policy bootcamp led by Mihir Kshirsagar and Tithi Chattopadhyay.
 After the bootcamp fellows will travel to their internships to spend approximately eight to ten weeks working full time.
+This is a full-time commitment, fellows will not be able to accept additional employment during the fellowship.

 • Fellows will be embedded in their internship and get real world experience working on cutting edge issues.
 We will have weekly virtual clinic-style seminars to support the fellows during the eight-week program.
 At the conclusion of the summer, we will host a wrap-up workshop in Princeton.